 In accordance with PSC Directive 3/10 Declaration of Interest – Public Service Employees (other than departmental Chief Executives):

-Anything that can bring a benefit or disadvantage to an individual, or to others whom we may wish to benefit or disadvantage.
+Anything that can bring a benefit or disadvantage to an individual, or to their associates (family, friends, business, professional, sporting, social, cultural) that may compromise, or appear to compromise, the proper performance of the employee's duties.
 Interests may be financial or non-financial.

 Financial interests (pecuniary)

 Involve an actual or potential financial gain or loss.
 Money does not have to change hands for an interest to be financial.

 May arise from personal or family relationships or involvement in sporting, social, community, professional, business or cultural activities, which may create the potential for favour or prejudice that could bias the making of a judgement or decision in the course of the employee's duties.

 In accordance with the department’s Human Resource Delegation Manual, a Manager is defined as a person holding a delegation to make a determination on matters to which this procedure relates.

 - inappropriate or improper conduct in an official capacity; or